 EDTA or lithium heparin whole blood is used for hematology analysis.
 For accurate cell counts, it is essential that the specimens be clot-free.
 For this reason, immediate and thorough mixing of whole blood must occur to distribute the anticoagulant uniformly.
 Although complete mixing is crucial, so is gentle treatment of the specimen, as cells are fragile.
 Excessive mechanical trauma from forceful syringe aspiration or rapid dispense through a small bore metal needle can create lysis of cells.
-We recommend the BD (Becton-Dickenson) brand of microtainer with powdered anticoagulant inside: lavender-topped EDTA or green-topped lithium heparin tubes.
-These present less dilution of the original specimen and yield more accurate results.
+We recommend the use of BD (Becton-Dickinson) Microtainer brand collection tubes, with powdered anticoagulant inside.
+Other brands we’ve encountered are Sarstedt Microvette and Greiner Bio-One.
+Generally, these micro-volume collection tubes are color-coded as, lavender-topped EDTA or green-topped lithium heparin tubes.
+These present less dilution of the original specimen than encountered with liquid anticoagulants, and generally yield more accurate results.

 Serum, lithium heparin plasma, EDTA plasma and urine are commonly submitted specimen types.
 In most cases, routine clinical chemistries are most often performed on cleanly separated serum.
-That is, the clear yellowish fluid that can be collected once a whole blood specimen (drawn without the addition of anticoagulants in the tube) has clotted undisturbed for 30-60 minutes, and then centrifuged to at least 3000 rpm for 6-10 minutes.
+That is, the clear yellowish fluid that can be collected once a whole blood specimen (drawn without the addition of anticoagulants in the tube) has clotted undisturbed for 30-60 minutes, and then centrifuged to at least 3500 rpm for 10 minutes.
 Since rodent blood clots very quickly, some researchers find it easier to sparingly coat the insides of their aspiration syringe with dilute liquid lithium heparin anticoagulant.
 This is fine for most chemistries, because lithium heparin plasma is generally interchangeable with serum.
 The major exception to this is the assay for Non-Esterified Fatty Acid (NEFA), which utilizes serum or EDTA plasma.
 Plasma derived from EDTA anticoagulant may sometimes be used for chemistries, but there are some significant exceptions!
 Calcium, Alkaline Phosphatase, Sodium, Potassium, Magnesium, Iron, Total CK are all severely affected by the presence of EDTA.
 Repeated freeze-thaw cycles should be avoided in the storage and transport of chemistry specimens.
 Generally, if analysis is going to occur within 24 hours, a cleanly separated serum or plasma sample can be preserved safely at 2-8°C, and shipped using standard ice packs.
 For storage longer than 48 hours, freezing specimens should be considered.
 Please observe postal regulations regarding dry ice shipments.